AlexanderKoch-Koch/low_cost_robot/README.md

 Video of the assembly: https://youtu.be/RckrXOEoWrk

-1. Print all parts with a 3D printer.
-The STL files are in hardware/follower/stl.
-The parts are designed to be easy to print.
-Only the moving part of the gripper needs supports.
+1. Print all parts with a 3D printer
+   1. The STL files are in `hardware/follower/stl`
+   2. The parts are designed to be easy to print; only the moving part of the gripper needs supports
+2. Scanning motors
+   1. Connect the driver board to a computer (should work with Linux and macOS)
+   2. Figure out the device name (e.g. /dev/tty.usbmodem57380045631 for MacOS): ```ls /dev/tty.*```
+   3. Scan each motor individually with [Dynamixel Wizard](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/)
+   4. Set the baudrate to 1M for all motors
+   5. Set the servo ids to 1 for the shoulder to 5 (6 if using the elbow to write extension) for the gripper servo
+3. Assembly
-2. Assemble the arm without the base.
-Make sure that the servos are fixed in the same position as in the CAD.
-The servo horn should be in the default position when screwed in.
+   1. Assemble the arm without the base
+      1. Make sure that the servos are fixed in the same position as in the CAD
+      2. The servo horn should be in the default position when screwed in
-3. Solder wires onto voltage reducer.
-Input should be connected to female connectors and the output to male connectors.
+   2. Solder wires onto voltage reducer; nput should be connected to female connectors and the output to male connectors
-4. Screw the voltage reducer and the servo driver board onto the base
+   3. Screw the voltage reducer and the servo driver board onto the base
-5. Screw the base onto the arm
+   4. Screw the base onto the arm
-6. Connect D, V, and G ports on the driver board to the shoulder rotation servo
+   5. Connect D, V, and G ports on the driver board to the shoulder rotation servo
-7. Connect the shoulder rotation servo to the shoulder lift servo
+   6. Connect the shoulder rotation servo to the shoulder lift servo
-8. Connect the input for the voltage reducer to V and G ports on the driver board
+   7. Connect the input for the voltage reducer to V and G ports on the driver board
-9. Connect the output of the voltage reducer and the remaining D port of the driver board to the elbow servo
+   8. Connect the output of the voltage reducer and the remaining D port of the driver board to the elbow servo
-10. Connect the driver board to the power supply
+   9. Connect the driver board to the power supply
-11. Connect the driver board to a computer (should work with Linux and macOS)
-12. Figure out the device name (e.g. /dev/tty.usbmodem57380045631) ```ls /dev/tty.*```
-13. Scan the device with [Dynamixel Wizard](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/)
-14. Connect to an XL330 servo and view the input voltage.
-Adjust the screw on the voltage reducer until the input voltage is 5V.
+   10. Connect to an XL330 servo and view the input voltage, then adjust the screw on the voltage reducer until the input voltage is 5V.
-15. Set the servo ids to 1 for the shoulder to 5 for the gripper servo
-16. Set the baudrate to 1M for all servos.

 ## Leader Arm